August 2024 (1 month ago)

 Sections are floating in space

-But it’s not the front page that needs a border, it’s the fact that a clearly defined container gives a sense of coherence to the sections underneath the top part (which I refer to as the storefront, or just front because it’s the first thing you see), without which seem lost in space.
+But it’s not the front page that needs a border, it’s the fact that a clearly defined container gives a sense of coherence to the sections underneath the top part, without which seem lost in space.

 There’s another resizing issue I’ve seen where the container size is big enough to fit the width of the screen, so there ends up being no padding on the left or right side, making the document weird.
 I’m generally against using Tailwind’s container class because it has multiple breakpoints, which is saying that there are 4-5 different sized documents that represent your website, and you have to design specifically for each of them.